 How to Save Money:

 If you are on a budget and are looking for the cheapest fireplace insert, I have a suggestion.
-Get a decorative fireplace screen, cracking flame sound effects and a smoke-scented candle (check the right-hand side of this page).
+Get electric fireplace logs, a decorative fireplace screen, cracking flame sound effects and a smoke-scented candle.
+You can even buy an electric fireplace with crackling sound.

 Therefore, you can have your cake and eat it too: save a bunch of money and fool all your friends into thinking you have a real wood-burning fire.